SannidhyaDas/StockPriceOptimizer-CG-Fibonacci/README.md

 ## 🙏 Acknowledgements

 This work bridges the gap between theoretical optimization algorithms and their real-world application in quantitative finance.
 It demonstrates the efficiency, interpretability, and scalability of Conjugate Gradient methods in large-scale predictive modeling.

+## 📌 Note
+This repository contains our group project for the M.Sc.
+Data Science (Semester 3) course - MDTS4311 Optimization Techniques.
+The project domain (Economics & Finance) and optimization methods were pre-assigned, so our implementation focuses strictly on these methods.
+We designed a simple, interpretable pipeline to demonstrate concept-to-code mapping.
+While the current version has a few limitations, they will be addressed and improved in future iterations.